-The state standards for cold water (2A) streams (≤10 mg/L) and warm water (2B) streams (≤65 mg/L) were used to calculate the duration curve (Figures 27a-h).
+The state standards for cold water (2A) streams (≤10 mg/L) and warm water (2B) streams (≤30 mg/L) were used to calculate the duration curve (Figures 26a-h).
 These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st.

-Most exceedances of the standard load for TSS in 2018 occurred during high and very high flows (a few were seen during mid-range conditions as well).
+Most exceedances of the standard load for TSS in 2019 occurred during high and very high flows (a few were seen during mid-range conditions as well).
 Higher levels of TSS are expected during those flow regimes due to increases in runoff from impervious surfaces and agricultural fields during rain events, as well as bank erosion as water levels and flow rates increase.
+Most sampling events took place following runoff events, possibly skewing the pollutant loads towards the higher flow regimes.